Reactabular - Spectacular tables for React - Interview with Juho Vepsäläinen

 ];

-A lot of the column definition likely explains itself.
-There are a couple of parts that will require additional explanation to see the point.
-Consider format for instance.
+for instance.
 It allows you to shape value formatting when rendering.
 This is useful if you want to transform the input into something else or attach extra logic to it.

-While format operates within a cell, transforms operate on a table cell itself.
+operate on a table cell itself.
 You can use it to attach handlers to it like above.
-There's also an interception mechanism that allows us to implement editors through this interface.
-If a transform returns children, it will override any subsequent result.
-That's a powerful mechanism in its simplicity.
+There’s also an interception mechanism that allows us to implement editors through this interface.
+If a transform returns children

-React Definition#
+React Definition

 Besides row data and a column definition, Reactabular requires one more part to work - React definition.
 To give you an idea of a fairly advanced one, consider the following example where I split data into two bodies while showing a header for both: